 She has given lectures, master classes, and workshops covering many musical styles, including classical, Appalachian/Old-time, Scottish, Irish, bluegrass, Scandinavian, and improvisation.

 Martha holds a Bachelor of Music degree in Violin Performance from Lawrence University with a minor in creative writing, where she studied under the instruction of Wen-Lei Gu.
 She also studied with Carol Cook, principal violist of the Lyric Opera of Chicago.

-She is also an avid tennis player, writer, and prolific Instagrammer.
-When not playing her violin, she enjoys discovering new IPAs, collecting New Yorker cartoons, and not camping.
+She is also an avid tennis player and writer.
+When not playing her violin, she enjoys making Manhattans, collecting New Yorker cartoons, and not camping.